-- Duo's must compete in their Age division, for example a Cadet duo cannot compete in the Junior Age-Division, a Junior duo cannot compete in the Adult or Cadet AgeDivision. (exception: if the 2 members of the duo are born in 2004, they can compete in Cadet or Junior, if the 2 members are born in 2000, they can compete in Junior or Adult) - Hip Hop Unite, FISAF International and the Event Organizer are not responsible for the individual scheduling of a duo member who is competing in more than one competition category/division. - Please consider your personal health and fitness if wishing to enter many times. - At national competitions, a current driver's license, sudent ID or passport indicting date of birth are required. - For international/world competition a copy of a birth certificate or passport are required.
+- Duo's must compete in their Age division, for example a Cadet duo cannot compete in the Junior Age-Division, a Junior duo cannot compete in the Adult or Cadet Age-Division. - Hip Hop Unite and the Event Organizer are not responsible for the individual scheduling of a duo member who is competing in more than one competition category/division.

+- Please consider your personal health and fitness if wishing to enter many times. - At national competitions, a current driver's license, sudent ID or passport indicting date of birth are required. - For international/world competition a copy of a birth certificate or passport are required.